Geomancy

 Geomantic instrument, Egypt or Syria, 1241–42 CE, by Muhammad ibn Khutlukh al Mawsuli.
 When the dials were turned, random designs of dots would appear, which were then interpreted.
 British Museum.

 Geomancy, a compound of Greek roots denoting "earth divination", was originally used to mean methods of divination that interpret geographic features, markings on the ground, or the patterns formed by soil, rocks, or sand.
 Its definition has expanded over time (along with the recognized definition of the suffix -mancy), to include any spiritual, metaphysical, or pseudoscientific practice that is related to the Earth.
-In recent times the term has been applied to a wide range of other occult and fringe activities, including Earth mysteries and the introduction of ley lines and Bau-Biologie.
+In recent times the term has been applied to a wide range of other occult and fringe activities.

 Geomancy was a common, and cross cultural, forms of divination in premodern times.
-In regards to Africa and Europe, it was considered a forbidden practice by various Christians and Muslims across the medieval era.
-In other regions and cultures, geomancy practices include Sikidy and Ifá (found in Africa), I Ching and Feng shui (found in China), Kumalak (found in parts of Central Asia), Vastu shastra (in India), Kahuna kuhikuhipu'uone (in Ancient Hawai'i).
+In regard to Africa and Europe, it was considered a forbidden practice by various Christians and Muslims across the medieval era.
+In other regions and cultures, geomancy practices include Sikidy and Ifá (found in West Africa), I Ching and Feng shui (found in China), Kumalak (found in parts of Central Asia), Vastu shastra (in India), Kahuna kuhikuhipu'uone (in Ancient Hawai'i).